SwiftKickMobile/TLIndexPathTools/README.md

 [updates performBatchUpdatesOnCollectionView:self.collectionView];
 ```

 Thats all it takes!
-Most of the functionality of TLIndexPathTools can be accomplished with just `TLIndexPathDataModel` and `TLIndexPathUpdates` classes.
-However, there are a number of additional classes that build on these components to make life a little bit easier.

-* `TLIndexPathController` provides a common interface for building view controllers that work interchangeably with Core Data `NSFetchRequest`s or plain arrays.
-One controller to rule them all.
-* `TLTableViewController` and `TLCollectionViewController` are base  table and collection view implementations that provide the essential data source and delegate methods to get you up and running quickly with a few bells and whistles, like data-driven table cell height calculation, thrown in for good measure.
-* `TLIndexPathItem` is a wrapper class for your data items, useful for things like heterogenous data or multiple cell prototypes.
-Take a look at the [Settings sample project][1], for example.
-* The `Extensions` folder contains a number of extensions for things like [collapsable sections][2] and [expandable tree views][3].
-This is a good resource to see how `TLIndexPathDataModel` can be easily extended for special data structures.
-* And last, but not least, the `Examples` folder contains numerous sample projects demonstrating various use cases and features of the framework.
-[Shuffle][4] is a good starting point and be sure to try [Core Data][5].

 ###TLIndexPathController

 `TLIndexPathController` is TLIndexPathTools' version of `NSFetchedResultsController`.
 It should not come as a surprise, then, that you must use this class if you want to integrate with Core Data.

-Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with `NSFetchRequest` or plain arrays containing any type of data.
-Thus, if you choose to standardize on using `TLIndexPathController` everywhere, it is possible to have a common programming model across all table and collection views.
+Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with `NSFetchRequest` or plain arrays of any type of data.
+Thus, if you choose to standardize your view controllers on `TLIndexPathController`, it is possible to have a common programming model across all of your table and collection views.

 `TLIndexPathController` also makes a few nice improvements relative to `NSFetchedResultsController`: